-As further and higher education specialists in social media strategy and content marketing, Prohibition PR has worked with universities throughout the country including: Sheffield Hallam, Northumbria, the University of Leeds, Wakefield College, and the University of Huddersfield, to help optimise their marketing strategies through clever social media and creative content marketing.
+As further and higher education specialists in social media strategy and content marketing, Prohibition PR has worked with universities throughout the country including: University of Oxford, Durham University, Sheffield Hallam, Northumbria, the University of Leeds, Wakefield College, and the University of Huddersfield, to help optimise their marketing strategies through clever social media and creative content marketing.

 But how can you leverage social media and increase your marketing efforts at the same time?
 Here are some of the most effective ways Prohibition is assisting Universities in using social media and content marketing for student recruitment.

 So How Can Social Media Help A University?

 Student recruitment has been a consistent issue for higher-education organisations.
 In recent years, numerous elements have increased this pressure.
 However, social media can be a powerful tool in promoting your university and presenting its image to prospective students.
 Social media can help to promote research and innovation at your institution.
 Top-tier research universities, like the red bricks, depend on drawing in the finest researchers to accelerate their advancements in innovation.
 While scholarly journals and guest lecturers do an unbelievable task of reaching audiences, their reach is, by and large, restricted to an individual’s access to and awareness of such materials.
 Social media enables wider audiences to become much more involved through sharing updates, news and clips of such events – preventing anyone from missing out whilst promoting the university as a prestigious learning establishment.
 Setting up an effective communications system through social media can help to make your job easier.